rafahm-google/opportunity-engine/README.md

 ```

 **c.
 Prepare Your Input Data:**
-The script requires three CSV files, which should be placed in your `inputs/` directory.
+The script requires two CSV files for investment and performance data.
+A third CSV file for generic market trends is optional but recommended.
+These files should be placed in your `inputs/` directory.
 The paths and column names must be correctly specified in the `config.json` file.
 For more details on the data format, see the **[Advanced Customization Guide](CUSTOMIZATION.md)**.

 ---